 “Often the question isn’t framed well,” said McGregor, as in, “’We have two options here: We can go full-court press, or we can aggressively manage your symptoms and keep you comfortable.
 What would be quality of life for you?’”

 Physicians, he said, tend to choose option No. 2, because they’ve seen what they’ve seen, and “they know one intervention can start a whole cascade.”

-Each of seven local doctors interviewed for this story brought up the difficulty many physicians have in communicating with patients who face a terminal or otherwise awful diagnosis.
-Medicine and hospitals exists to fight disease and death, goes the thinking, so if a patient dies, the doctor has failed.
+Each of the doctors interviewed for this story brought up the difficulty many physicians have in communicating with patients who face a terminal or otherwise awful diagnosis.
+Medicine and hospitals exist to fight disease and death, goes the thinking, so if a patient dies, the doctor has failed.